Dnyarri/PyPNM/README.md

 [![Example of ascii ppm opened in viewer.py and converted to binary ppm on the fly to be rendered with Tkinter](https://dnyarri.github.io/pypnm/viewer34.png)](https://dnyarri.github.io/pypnm.html)

+Beside having simple yet fully functional GUI with mouse events handling a-la Photoshop, *viewer.py* is also capable to process command line arguments like

+`py -3.4 viewer.py filename.ppm`

+for opening files.
+In theory, you may even register it as system viewer for PPM, PGM and PBM files.

+## Conclusion

-As a result, you may use *pnmlpnm* and Tkinter to visualize any data that can be represented as greyscale or RGB without huge external packages and writing files on disk; all you need is Tkinter, included into standard CPython distributions, and highly compatible pure Python *pnmlpnm.py* taking only 16 kbytes.
+Using *PyPNM* and Tkinter you may easily visualize any data that can be represented as greyscale or RGB images (images first and foremost), without large external packages and writing files on disk.
+Nested list data structures used by PyPNM are well suited for nested loop/map image processing.

 ## References